-The Cumulative Honor Roll is prepared in the spring semester and includes grades earned through the preceding fall semester.
+The Cumulative Honor Roll is prepared at the end of the spring semester and includes grades earned through the preceding fall semester.
 Any full-time student who is enrolled in 12 or more semester hours and who has maintained a cumulative GPA of 3.00 or higher is included on the Cumulative Honor Roll.
-Students who have received a grade of "I" or a grade lower than "C" will not be eligible for consideration.
+Students who have received a grade of ("I") on the transcript are not eligible (i.e., all courses must show final grades.)
 All students who achieve high academic standards are recognized during the Annual Honor's Day Convocation which is usually held in May.